6529-Collections/6529-Prenode/README.md

 To run the prenode, you'll need a domain name, a database, a server configured with SSL, the open-source TDH code, and some configuration.

 Since the setup of all these things can be a little tricky, we've provided a CloudFormation script that will automate much of the setup process for you, directly in your own AWS account.
 This script will create the required EC2 instance, RDS instance, and a Route 53 domain, and configure them all to work together in a standalone VPC environment (and no, you don't need to know what all that means to get it going).
-All told, this configuration should run for less than $20 / month.
+All told, this configuration should run for less than $50 / month (likely less if you have free tier resources available).

 If you want to run the Prenode in a diffrent context, you probably know what you are doing, and can use the automated scripts provided here to work out how to proceed.

-The Prenode endpoints are documented with OpenAPI Definitions, and published from the repo: [https://6529-collections.github.io/6529-Prenode/docs].
+The Prenode endpoints are documented with OpenAPI Definitions, and published from the repo: https://6529-collections.github.io/6529-Prenode/docs.

 ## 2. AWS setup